Chair – Douglas Marchuk, PhD

 Helen Kim, MPH, PhD

-Dr. Kim is a genetic epidemiologist and Professor in the University of California San Francisco Department of Anesthesia.
+Dr. Kim is a genetic epidemiologist and Professor at the University of California San Francisco Department of Anesthesia.
 Dr. Kim specializes in stroke and cardiovascular disease research; her work aims to understand the risk factors associated with stroke and hemorrhage.
 Dr. Kim works closely with Alliance to Cure Cavernous Malformation and is a lead investigator on the Brain Vascular Malformations Consortium project.
 Her team is looking for genetic changes (modifiers) responsible for CCM symptom variation within families.

 Angeliki Louvi, PhD